Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 Powdered Extract and Capsule Form

 For those seeking convenience without traditional preparation, standardized Astragalus extracts offer concentrated polysaccharides in powder or capsule form.
-Quality extracts should specify polysaccharide content (typically 40-70%) and provide clear dosing guidance.
-These forms work well for consistent daily supplementation when traditional decoction isn't practical.
+Quality extracts should specify polysaccharide content (typically 40 to 70 percent) and provide clear dosing guidance.
+These forms work well for consistent daily supplementation when traditional decoction is not practical.

-Typical Dosing for Extracts: 500-1,000mg standardized extract (equivalent to 4-8 grams crude root) taken 1-2 times daily with meals.
+Typical Dosing for Extracts: 500 to 1,000 mg standardized extract (equivalent to 4 to 8 grams crude root) taken 1 to 2 times daily with meals.

 Alcohol Tinctures